truecharts/website/src/content/docs/guides/linking-apps.md

 For most charts, you'll want to contact the main service (usually the web interface or primary way you interact with the chart)

-Please replace `$NAME` with the name you gave your Chart when installing it, and `$NAMESPACE` with the namespace the chart is installed in.
+Please replace `$NAME` with the name you gave your Chart when installing it, and `$NAMESPACE` with the namespace the chart is installed in and `CHARTNAME` with the name from our helm repository.

 **If your chart name _contains_ the name of the chart as in the helm repository, the format is as follows.**